Observation of a gapped phase in the one-dimensional $S = {\frac{1}{2}}$ Heisenberg antiferromagnetic chain Cu(Ampy)ClBr: Discussion

 Our $\mu$SR results throw more light on various aspects of this one-dimensional system.
 While the absence of static magnetism down to 0.088 K (much lower than the nominal exchange coupling of 18 K) is clear, our zero-field and longitudinal field $\mu$SR measurements support a dynamical ground state in Cu(Ampy)ClBr.
-There is a levelling-off of the $T$-dependence of $\lambda$ below $T\sim$ 1 K.

-The magnetic field dependence of the muon relaxation rate is expected to probe the motion of spinons in one-dimensional systems; distinct variations are predicted for ballistic and diffusive motion.
+There is a levelling-off of the $T$-dependence of $\lambda$ below $T\sim$ 1 K. The magnetic field dependence of the muon relaxation rate is expected to probe the motion of spinons in one-dimensional systems; distinct variations are predicted for ballistic and diffusive motion.
 Indeed, such behavior has been reported in Refs. \cite{pratt2006, blundell2021}.
+A gapped ground state can still give rise to confined spinons and in the timescale of $\mu$SR, we can still observe their motion.
 Given that we have exchange interaction disorder due to Br/Cl mixing, it is perhaps not surprising that we do not see a variation expected for ballistic transport and rather a diffusive description fits the data.
 A second (faster) component in the muon relaxation rate is seen which follows the Redfield behavior.
 We attribute this faster component to muon sites near chain-ends where the relaxation is largely driven by chain-end moment fluctuations.